spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 #### Identity Provider

 All IDP options below require you to map a set of users or groups to a Kubernetes RBAC role.
-There are two options you can use to get started the Kubernetes Dashboard and an IDP.
+There are two options you can use to get started with the Kubernetes Dashboard and an IDP.

 * You can create a custom role by using a manifest file in your cluster profile and specifying the creation of a Role or ClusterRole.
 You can also specify the roleBinding in the same manifest file.